beezwax/fmrest-ruby/README.md

 ### Model.logout

-Use `logout` to log out from the database session (you may call it on any model that uses the database session you want to log out from).
+Use `Model.logout` to log out from the database session (you may call it on any model that uses the database session you want to log out from).

 ```ruby
 Honeybee.logout